How to buy adidas (ADS) shares in Australia

 Have adidas's shares ever split?

-adidas's shares were split on a 4:1 basis on 5 June 2006.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 4 shares.
+adidas's shares were split on a 4:1 basis on 6 June 2006.
+So if you had owned 1 share the day before the split, the next day you would own 4 shares.
 This wouldn't directly have changed the overall worth of your adidas shares – just the quantity.
 However, indirectly, the new 75% lower share price could have impacted the market appetite for adidas shares which in turn could have impacted adidas's share price.

 adidas share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (F average) beta is 1, while adidas's is 0.8441.
-This would suggest that adidas's shares are less volatile than average (for this exchange).
+Beta measures a share's volatility in relation to the market.
+The market (F average) beta is 1, while adidas's is 1.133.
+This would suggest that adidas's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

-adidas AG, together with its subsidiaries, designs, develops, distributes, and markets athletic and sports lifestyle products worldwide.
-The company operates through ten segments: Europe, North America Adidas, North America Reebok, Asia-Pacific, Russia/CIS, Latin America, Emerging Markets, Adidas Golf, Runtastic, and Other Centrally Managed Businesses.
-It offers footwear; apparel; accessories and gear, such as bags, balls, and fitness equipment; and golf products under the adidas and Reebok brands.
-The company is also involved in the operation of Runtastic, a digital health and fitness space; and Y-3 label business activities.
-It sells its products through approximately 2,500 own-retail stores; mono-branded franchise stores; and wholesale distribution, as well as its e-commerce channel.
+adidas AG, together with its subsidiaries, designs, develops, produces, and markets athletic and sports lifestyle products in Europe, the Middle east, Africa, North America, Greater China, the Asia-Pacific, and Latin America.
+It offers footwear; apparel; and accessories and gear, such as bags and balls under the adidas brand.
+It sells its products through own retail stores; mono-branded franchise stores and shop-in-shops; and wholesale and its e-commerce channels.
 The company was formerly known as adidas-Salomon AG and changed its name to adidas AG in June 2006. adidas AG was founded in 1920 and is headquartered in Herzogenaurach, Germany.

 Frequently asked questions